 The actuarial value of assets was determined using techniques that smooth the effect of short-term volatility in the fair value of equities over a ten-year period, but which limits the actuarial value to between 80% and 120% of the fair value.
-The projection of benefits is based on benefit levels and cost-sharing arrangements as of the date of the valuation and do not explicitly reflect the potential effects of legal or contractual funding limitations.
+The projection of benefits is based on benefit levels and cost-sharing arrangements as of the date of the valuation and does not explicitly reflect the potential effects of legal or contractual funding limitations.

-Beginning July 1, 2022 the mortality rates for General Government (not including Board of Education) and Uniformed Bodies were based on 115% of the RP-2014 Blue Collar table rates projected to 2021 with MP-2021.
+Mortality rates for General Government (not including Board of Education) and Uniformed Bodies were based on 115% of the RP-2014 Blue Collar table rates projected to 2021 with MP-2021.
 Board of Education mortality rates were based on the 2021 PPA Annuitant static table.
-For the July 1, 2021 valuation, mortality rates for General Government (not including Board of Education) and Uniformed Bodies were based on 110% of the RP-2000 Healthy Annuitant static table rates.
-Board of Education mortality rates were based on the 2016 PPA Annuitant static table.